MatteoRagni/cas-rb-paper/REVIEW.md

  * Overloading of the exportation rule for sign(x), that is transformed in sin(atan(ax)), and exportation with symbolic substitution
  * Latex code generation plugin
  * Newton-Raphson algorithm that uses automatic differentiation plugin.

+# Second Review

+Dear Editor in chief,

+I want to thank you and the reviewers for the efforts in reading my work and for the constructive suggestions and comments that I received.
+I am presenting you a revised and improved version of the paper.

+## Editor

+Dear Editor,

+thank you for your time and consideration in reading this work.
+The paper has been corrected and all unclear phrases have been revised.

+> You use a bold-font quite frequently in the text where it is probably not warranted.
+> I would use it for sub-headings and maybe names of functions.
+Otherwise make it a
+> regular font.
+For example, CAS in the abstract should be a regular font.

+I've limited the use of bold style as you suggested.
+I will not reply to other points that refer to the same issue: they have been made a regular font.

+> Also instead of "- e.g"  use ", for example, ".

+I've dropped the "e.g." in accordance to your suggestion

+> Figure 1 - do not use "red" (not a good colour for people who are colour-blind)

+Red elements are now in dark green.
+I hope it fulfill your requirements.

+> Listings - the comments are in a "light gray" and difficult to read.
+> I would make them black

+Comments in listings are now black.

+> Abstract
+> - drop "complete" in the first line
+> - drop "even with a good software"

+I dropped both expressions.

+> 6 - replace "has been" by "was"

+Done.

+> 8 - PC is a bit ambiguous (also should be PCs)

+PC is now expanded to Personal Computers.

+> 8 - space between [3].
+> (check that all references have spaces between the preceding word)

+Done and checked.

+> 18 - drop "though"

+Dropped.

+> 18 - "intriguing" is probably not the right word

+"intriguing" is now "interesting"

+> 19 - "the scientific and technical fields."

+"and" inserted.

+> 23-34 I should be able to read each bullet point as a complete sentence starting with
+> "The library aims at:", but the bullet points are do not fit.
+They need to be rewritten.

+The paragraph has been revised, dropping the itemize environment.
+(Lines 23-31)

+> 35 - "yet at early stage"  does not seem to fit into this sentence (missing "an")

+"an" inserted.

+> 40-42 - this sentence is poorly written

+The sentence has been rewritten.
+(Lines 38-39)

+> 73 - "The terminal"

+"The" inserted.

+> 77 - "As for now" - not sure what you mean (consider a different phrase)

+The sentence has been revised.
+"As for now" dropped.
+(Lines 74-76)

+> 80 - I would spell out SD
+> 80 - not sure what "crosses the graph" means

+SD has been speeled.
+"crosses the graph" is now "explores the graph".

+> 95 - maybe add "argument, as shown in Listing 1."
+> (and do the same for all text leading into a Listing)

+The correction you suggest has been implemented in Line 92, and all text leading into a Listing now contains the number of the listing itself, instead of "positional" reference.

+> 106 - "see [12] for further details."

+"further" inserted

+> 195 - "The c-opt .. "

+"The" inserted

+> 197 - "where the expression, g(x), .."

+The whole phrase has been revised (Line 195)

+> 222 - "The user"

+"The" inserted

+> 259 - this sentence is poorly written

+The whole paragraph has been revised (Line 258-262)

+> 264 - "The result of Listing 10"
+> Listing 10 is above this sentence.

+"Positional" references are removed.
+Listing number is directly cited.

+> 268 - "for the trapeziodal .."

+The sentence has been reviewed (Line 268-269)

+> 277 - "The following listing  .."

+Instead of following, I've directly reported the listing numbers.

+> Drop the acknowledgements as you are not acknowledging anyone.

+I've dropped the acknowledgments.

+> 364 - "April"

+"april" is now "April"

+> 391 - "Python"

+"python" is now "Python"